gklyne/I-D/arcp/arcp.md

 --- abstract

 This specification proposes the
-Application and Packaging Pointer URI scheme `app`.
+Application and Packaging Pointer URI scheme `arcp`.

-app URIs can be used to consume or reference hypermedia resources bundled inside a file archive or an application package, as well as to resolve URIs for archive resources within a programmatic framework.
+arcp URIs can be used to consume or reference hypermedia resources bundled inside a file archive or an application package, as well as to resolve URIs for archive resources within a programmatic framework.